nathancmcrae/smart-loop-pedal/smart-loop-pedal.md

 # 2021-05-31

-- [ ] Some things that zig test complains about memory leaks for, running pd will error with a double-free.
+- [x] Some things that zig test complains about memory leaks for, running pd will error with a double-free.
 For now I'm defaulting to making pd happy, but something is screwy.
 Maybe run it under valgrind

+2021-06-21: pretty sure this was because I was explicitly using the std.testing.allocator in some places instead of the passed-in allocator.

 # 2021-06-05